 - While, reducing the cost of equipment, at the same time.

 - The use of distributed systems for testing

 – Allowing for multiple types of attack to be undertaken, while prioritising the more likely passwords.

 – Combining words or parts of words with random sequential characters and ranking the results ahead of sequential lists running through an arbitrary character set.

 Leaving only brute-force attacks to be finally tried, should none of the others succeed.

 Set out below are a random sample of passwords decrypted during a recent exercise, using a standard rig with a bespoke character set.

-These passwords having been automatically created, using a poorly constructed password generator, that was almost certainly not tested or subjected to any form of validation process.
+These passwords having been automatically created, using a poorly constructed password generator.
+Which it can only be assumed was not tested or subjected to any form of a validation process.
 The passwords created are obviously difficult to memorise and therefore difficult to use effectively.
 Consequently, they are counterproductive and present additional risk.